intersystems/Samples-BI/README.md

 * HoleFoods.BudgetCube and HoleFoods.CombinedCube demonstrate a compound cube.
 * HoleFoods.KPI* classes define sample InterSystems IRIS BI KPIs (key performance indicators).
   For details, see the advanced modeling guide.
-* HoleFioods.SampleListingGroup is a sample listing group class.
+* HoleFoods.SampleListingGroup is a sample listing group class.
 Via listing groups, you can define detail listings without modifying the cube definition.
 For details, see the modeling guides.
 * HoleFoods.SubjectAreaAsia is a sample subject area.
 For details, see the modeling guides.
 * HoleFoods.Utils contains the code used to generate data for the HoleFoods part of the BI sample.